First-Time Homebuyer Guide

 Before you close the deal, your lender will hire an unbiased professional to determine the value of the home.
 If the home is worth at least what you offered to pay for it, the lender will feel more comfortable lending you the money.
 The appraisal can also help buyers know if they’re overpaying for the home.

-A home inspector can identify any issues with the house such as low water pressure, electrical concerns, cracked foundation, mold and more.
+A home inspector can identify any issues with the house such as low water pressure, electrical concerns, cracked foundation, mold, and more.
+Expensive major repairs identified during an inspection should make you reconsider your offer.
 In some cases, you can negotiate for the seller to fix the issue before closing, so you don’t have to worry about it.
+To do this you may use a repair addendum.

 You’re one step away from owning your first home!
 Before you get the keys, you’ll need to close on the house, which includes signing several documents.
 You want to be sure you know what you’re signing, but it can be difficult to understand some of the legal documents.
 We’re here to help.